chipsalliance/chisel/docs/src/explanations/chisel-enum.md

 # ChiselEnum

 The ChiselEnum type is an easy way to get away from value encodings and reduce the chance of error when encoding muxes, opcodes, and functional unit operations.
-As opposed to regular Enums, ChiselEnums allow for function names to be explicitly passed through Bundles like IO.
+As opposed to the Chisel type Enums, ChiselEnums allow for names to be explicitly passed through Bundles like IO.

 ## Importing the ChiselEnum module